 It All Comes Down to Basics

 Whether in a rural or urban area, there are similar things to consider before setting up your beehive.
 Taking care of the above-mentioned basics is fundamental.
 A beehive should be hidden enough, yet easily reachable for the beekeeper.
-Besides that, a constant source of food and water, as well as a good sun and wind protection, is necessary.
+Besides that, a constant source of food and water, as well as good sun and wind protection, is necessary.

 Carefully monitor the conditions in your beehive and surroundings.
 This will help you determine potential upgrades and adaptations to your beehive location.